[Updated 22 November 2019]

 - Gardens by The Bay is also home to many art sculptures across its grounds, most of which can be found in an area which has no entry fee.
 The sculptures are visible at night too, but we recommend visiting in the day if you really want a good look at them!
 You can look out for some of them on this map of the Gardens.

 - Enjoy a scenic walk on a wooden pathway along the Dragonfly and Kingfisher lakes.
 Come evening, the walkways are illuminated and give every visitor a surreal yet tranquil atmosphere.

 - There are QR codes located on information boards all over this section of the Gardens.
 Scan them to learn more about the lakes’ eco-system.

-- #HHTW tip: It is along this wooden pathway where you will find the perfect angles (for photos) of the Marina Bay Sands Hotel, Singapore Flyer and the Supertrees of the Gardens 😍
+- #HHWT Tip: It is along this wooden pathway where you will find the perfect angles (for photos) of the Marina Bay Sands Hotel, Singapore Flyer and the Supertrees of course! 😍

 Credit: Joan Campederros-i-Canas on Flickr

 - End your night with a beautiful walk along the Marina Bay area, where you can enjoy the cool night-time air, and see the stunning Singapore skyline with buildings such as Marina Bay Sands, the ArtScience Museum, and the Esplanade.